mathjax/MathJax/README.md

 ## Beautiful math in all browsers

-MathJax is an open-source JavaScript display engine for LaTeX, MathML, andAsciiMath notation that works in all modern browsers.
+MathJax is an open-source JavaScript display engine for LaTeX, MathML, and AsciiMath notation that works in all modern browsers.
 It was designed with the goal of consolidating the recent advances in web technologies into a single, definitive, math-on-the-web platform supporting the major browsers and operating systems.
 It requires no